List of The Law of Ueki characters: Hanon

 With a surprisingly humble nature, he has a hard time understanding humans and tends to experiment on them with reckless curiosity.
 He first told Ueki that his dream is to destroy everything, but in fact, his real dream is to have someone who can defeat him.

 In his first appearance he swallows Robert and steals his powers and appearance, taking his place in the tournament with the supposed intention of advancing the Infernals' goals.
 Later in the series, he swallows the King of the Celestial World and changes the rules of round four, declaring that his true goal is to destroy everything.
-He is Ueki's final opponent in the series.
+He is Kosuke Ueki's final opponent in the series.